Patrol & Unit Camping

 What is "cohort camping?"

-A group of up to 10 youth and 3 adults who camp together in a single campsite.
+A small group of up to 8-10 youth and 2-3 adults (depending on county risk levels) who camp together in a single campsite.
 Cohorts must stay socially distant from each other, sleep in their own tent, and act independently from any other cohort.
-10 youth is a strict limit set by the state of Oregon.
-More than 10 youth will not be allowed at a campsite.

 Can our entire troop camp if we reserve in multiple sites?